North East Mall

-North East Mall (previously as Northeast Mall) is an American super-regional shopping mall located in Hurst, Texas, United States, a suburb in the Dallas/Fort Worth metroplex.
-It is located below highways SH 121, SH 183, and is east of Interstate Highway 820 S. It features two units, the main mall and the outside being the Shops at North East Mall both encompassing a total of 2,134,000 square feet (198,000 m²) and featuring 135 stores.
-This mall currently maintains the traditional retailers Macy's, Dillard's, Dick's Sporting Goods, and Penney's while featuring the premier specialty retailers Chico's, Earthbound Trading Co., Fossil, Hollister, Michael Kors, Offline by Aerie, Windsor and White House Black Market.
+North East Mall (previously as Northeast Mall) is an American super-regional shopping mall located in Hurst, Texas, a suburb in the Dallas/Fort Worth metroplex.
+It is located south of highways SH 121/SH 183, and is east of Interstate Highway 820 S. It features two units, the main mall and the outside Shops at North East Mall both encompassing a total of 2,134,000 square feet (198,000 m2) and featuring 135 stores.
+The mall features Macy's, Dillard's, Dick's Sporting Goods, and Penney's.
+A Primark is currently under construction at the mall.

 History

 1970–1998: Beginnings

 The center originated with a Leonard's department store, the Fort Worth-based chain's third location.
 This store was dedicated July 10, 1970.
 A single level mall of eighty inline stores was added, which officially opened March 25, 1971.
 This included a Fort Worth-based Stripling's (inaugurated March 18, 1971) and JCPenney (which commenced operation November 3, 1971).
 North East Mall now encompassed 750,000 leasable square feet.
 Sears and Montgomery Ward stores were added, which opened in August 1978.
 This expansion also added twenty store spaces and the United Artists Cinema 6, along with Panda Express.

 A further expansion ensued in 1990 when the mall gained a food court, created from the former location of Service Merchandise.

 The gross leasable area of the mall now stood at 13,00000 sqft, with 106 inline stores.
 The mall office is located near Sears.